 Jarrell Scott Barnes

 A modern-day Renaissance Man, Branch is an actor, comedian, writer, producer and hip-hop artist.
 Branch made his comedic debut at an open mic night when he was just 16 years old.
 Six months later, he won the title of Best Comedian in Kansas City at Stanford & Sons Comedy Club.
-Now 22, Branch has not only performed alongside comedic heavy-hitters like Paul Mooney, TJ Miller, Josh Wolf and Dave Coulier, but has also written and produced his own unique shows and multimedia content.
-Branch is currently a senior in the Comedic Writing and Performance program at Columbia College Chicago, and a 2018 NBCUniversal/Second City Bob Curry Fellow.
+Now 23, Branch has not only performed alongside comedic heavy-hitters like Paul Mooney, TJ Miller, Josh Wolf and Dave Coulier, but has also written and produced his own unique shows and multimedia content.
+Branch recently finished the Comedic Writing and Performance program at Columbia College Chicago, and was a 2018 NBCUniversal/Second City Bob Curry Fellow.
 Check out aaronbranchworld.com to see what he's cooking up next.

 Denny Love is originally from the cheese capital of the world Madison, Wisconsin.
 Denny started his acting journey at The Theatre School at DePaul University and graduated with a BFA in Acting.
 While enjoying DePauls rigorous conservatory training Denny continued to do stand-up comedy throughout college.
-Most notably alongside the standup collective “The Martin Luther Kings Of Comedy”, which has been featured in the Redeye as well as The Sun-times newspapers.
+Most notably alongside the standup collective “The Martin Luther Kings Of Comedy”, which has been featured in the Redeye as well as The Sun Times newspapers.
 Denny co-produces many MLK productions, and currently performs in showcases all around the city of Los Angeles.
 Since graduation, Mr. Love hit the ground running booking a recurring role on FOX’s Empire, guest starring on NBC's Chicago PD, landing a leading role in Victory Gardens SuckerPunch, directed by Dexter Bullard, while continuing to build his commercial resume as well.
-Denny comes from a small city but has big dreams and plans to take the world by storm alongside the Gray Talent Group family.
+Denny comes from a small city but has big dreams and plans to take the world by storm.